geektcp/dumi-theme-karinpoky/example/docs/guide/dev.en-US.md

 ## development status

-`dumi-theme-antd` is currently under development, and some features of the Antd Design 5.0 official website have not yet been fully adapted.
-If you have any questions, please contact [issues](https://github.com/KuangPF/dumi-theme-antd /issues) form feedback.
+`dumi-theme-karinpoky` is currently under development, and some features of the Karinpoky 1.0 official website have not yet been fully adapted.
+If you have any questions, please contact [issues](https://github.com/geektcp/dumi-theme-karinpoky/issues) form feedback.

 ## Contributing